WhiteHoodHacker/minecraft-earth-discord/README.md

 # Minecraft Earth Discord Server Archive

 This is a work-in-progress project to archive the best parts of the Minecraft Earth Discord server.

-Right now, the archive is very unoptimized as there are repeated assets for each channel and all content in a channel loads at once on a single HTML page.
-While that will be sufficient for archive purposes, the end goal is to create a viewer that renders content from JSON files in a similar fashion to Discord.
-As a result, you'll find both HTML and JSON copies of channels.
+The developers announced on January 5th, 2020 that Minecraft Earth would be shutting down on June 30th, 2020.
+It is unclear whether the Discord server will also be deleted, so this archive was created to preserve the many amazing community creations and discussions.

+There are exports in both HTML and JSON.
+Media assets have also been exported and are referenced in the HTML exports.
 Timestamps are in Pacific Time, which switches from PST (UTC-8:00) and PDT (UTC-7:00).
 Otherwise, UNIX timestamps are used.

 ## Index